Pithoragarh-Hindon flight operations launched

 Flight operations on the Pithoragarh-Hindon route were formally launched on Friday by Uttarakhand Chief Minister Trivendra Singh Rawat at a brief ceremony held at the Hindon airport in the National Capital Region.
 Expressing happiness over the launch of flight operations between the two places, Rawat said apart from Pithoragarh, it will also bring places like Almora, Champawat and Bageshwar of the state closer to New Delhi.

+The flight service will be available six days a week accept on Thursday.
 Travelling to New Delhi by road from these places used to take a lot of time.
 People can now benefit from flight services which are economical too apart from being time saving, Rawat said.
-The flight service is also important strategically as Pithoragarh is a border district, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)